Daz762/aviation-carbon/README.md

 ## Build with Docker

-To build a docker image containing the CLI simply run `make carbon=KEY sharpapi=KEY docker`
+To build a docker image containing the CLI simply run `make carbon_interface=KEY sharpapi=KEY docker`

 replace the values `KEY` with your API for carbon interface and sharpapi.